How to Meditate

 “If the heart wanders or is distracted, bring it back to the point quite gently… and even if you did nothing during the whole of your hour but bring your heart back… though it went away every time, your hour would be very well-employed.”
 Francis Xavier 1622

+We are wired to flit.
+Saint John Cassian, a fifth-century monk, complained that the mind “seems driven by random incursions.”
 This is not entirely bad.
 Without a jumpy mind, we'd be less creative and experience less joy, surprise, and spark, but this architecture also leaves us vulnerable to attack.
-Social-media companies, advertisers, opinion makers, and media companies have grown ever better at luring us in our distracted state.
+Social media companies, advertisers, opinion makers, and media companies have grown ever better at luring us into a distracted state.
+But we can take back control over our minds by training them just like we do with our bodies in the gym!

-Neuroscientists and researchers have documented real physiological changes to our brains when we meditate.
+Neuroscientists and researchers have documented real physiological changes in our brains when we meditate.

 Screen Shot 2020-10-10 at 5.52.37 AM.png